illichso/React_Redux_ES6/Assignment.md

-1. Author administration:
+1. (DONE) Author administration:
 - add support fro administering authors like courses;
 - add logic to prevent deleting an author who has a course

-2. Delete course.
+2. (DONE) Delete course.

-3. Hide empty course list once all courses are deleted.
+3. (DONE) Hide empty course list once all courses are deleted.

-4. Unsaved changes message:
+4. (DONE) Unsaved changes message:
 - show message to users if they try to leave the ManageCourse page with unsaved changes.

-5. Client-side validation
+5. (DONE) Client-side validation
 - enhance the ManageCourse page client-side validation to validate things like category and length data.

 6. Handle 404's: